 The structure of stories more closely reflects our natural thinking states – and when storytelling becomes an intuitive and authentic part of our skill set, it is a powerful persuader, helping shift beliefs and change views.
 If you would like to learn more and to practise these skills for yourself, join us on our open storytelling workshop below or contact us about story coaching or in-house team support.

-Read more or book a place on our next open workshop – Storytelling at Work – central London.
+Read more or book a place on our next open workshop – Present like a Storyteller – central London.

 If you can’t make this date or would prefer to hold an in-house session or programme of change, please email us from here.